 - “Snow” celebrations on deck or in a large atrium

-- Seasonal movies offered on poolside theaters or in-cabin televisions
+- Christmas movies offered at poolside screens, onboard cinemas, or in-cabin televisions

 - Christmas or other holiday-themed trivia contests

 - Scavenger hunts to find snowmen, elves, candy canes, or other holiday items

 - Special themed activities for kids in onboard children’s programs

 - Special gifts for passengers or seasonal items available in gift ships